AndyShor/PyCB/README.md

 but expands it and allows users not familiar with Fortran to understand and customize it.

 The expansion compared to CBSIM includes use of full Lotz formula and availability of all elements.
-For expandability and customization reasons we provide isolated data-set in human-redable JSON format covering essential parameters of elements such as:
+For expandability and customization reasons we provide isolated data set in human-redable JSON format covering essential parameters of elements such as:
-*ionization potentials calculated with Flexible Atomic Code (FAC by [Gu](https://doi.org/10.1139/p07-197)) by [Mertzig](https://project-ionpotentials.web.cern.ch/project-Ionpotentials/) at CERN.
+* ionization potentials calculated with Flexible Atomic Code (FAC by [Gu](https://doi.org/10.1139/p07-197)) by [Mertzig](https://project-ionpotentials.web.cern.ch/project-Ionpotentials/) at CERN.
-*populaions of subshells calculated with Flexible Atomic Code (FAC by [Gu](https://doi.org/10.1139/p07-197)) by [Mertzig](https://project-ionpotentials.web.cern.ch/project-Ionpotentials/).
+* populaions of subshells calculated with Flexible Atomic Code (FAC by [Gu](https://doi.org/10.1139/p07-197)) by [Mertzig](https://project-ionpotentials.web.cern.ch/project-Ionpotentials/).
-*Lotz coefficients for various shells based on publication by Lotz[[Lotz2](https://doi.org/10.1007/BF01392963)]
+* Lotz coefficients for various shells based on publication by Lotz[[Lotz2](https://doi.org/10.1007/BF01392963)]

 We omit higher order processes such as double ionization, double charge exchange, ionization heatig, not complete overlap of ion and electron beams in Electron Beam Ion Sources (EBIS).
 We also omit such phenomena as gas cooling and ion-ion energy exchange as well as resonant phenomena such as Dielectronic Recombination.
 As all universally used cross section formulas have error bars in the +40/-30 % it is of marginal use to tune second order effects.
 The benefit may come for more specialized cases, where cross section information is better defined.

-Presently there is no plan to incorporate these processes in the future, for more feature-rich simulations we recommend to watch for development of ebisim, where some of it is realized (such as Dielectronic recombination) and some might come in the future.
+Presently there is no plan to incorporate these processes in the future, for more feature-rich simulations we recommend to watch for development of *ebisim*, where some of it is realized (such as Dielectronic recombination) and some might come in the future.
 For those who want to develop comprehensive model including all related processes we recommend to have a look at  published works of [Kalagin](https://doi.org/10.1088/0963-0252/7/4/002), [Penetrante](https://doi.org/10.1103/PhysRevA.43.4861) and [Currell and Fussmann](https://doi.org/10.1109/TPS.2005.860072).

 # How to use